Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

 \subsection{Proof of Theorem \ref{main}}

 Let us introduce some notation.
+Let $\cH$ be an $r$-uniform Berge-$F$-free hypergraph.
 We call a pair of vertices $u,v$ a \textit{blue edge} if it is contained in at least one and at most $\binom{r}{2}-2$ hyperedges in $\cH$ and a \textit{red edge} if it is contained in more than $\binom{r}{2}-2$ hyperedges.

 We call a hyperedge \textit{blue} if it contains a blue edge, and \textit{red} otherwise.
-Let us denote the set of blue edges by $S$.
-We choose a subset $S'\subset S$ with the property that every blue hyperedge contains at most one edge in $S'$.
-It is easy to see that we can find greedily such a set $S'$ with
+Let us denote the set of blue edges by $S$ and the number of blue hyperedges by $s$.
+We choose a largest subset $S'\subset S$ with the property that every blue hyperedge contains at most one edge of $S'$.

-Now we build an auxiliary graph $G$.
-It contains all the red edges and the blue edges from $S'$.

-Let us assume there is a copy of $F$ in $G$.
-We build an auxiliary bipartite graph $B$.
-One of its classes $B_1$ consists of the edges of that copy of $F$, and the other class $B_2$ consists of the hyperedges of $\cH$ that contain them.
-We connect a vertex of $B_1$ with a vertex of $B_2$ if the hyperedge contains the edge.
-Note that every hyperedge can contain at most $\binom{r}{2}-1$ edges from a copy of $F$ (since $F$ is $K_r$-free), thus vertices of $B_2$ have degree at most $\binom{r}{2}-1$.

-Notice that a matching in $B$ covering $B_1$ would give a Berge-$F$ in $\cH$.
-Thus by Hall's theorem there is a subset $X\subset B_1$ with $|N(X)|< |X|$.
-We call such sets of edges \textit{bad}.